OrchardSkills/OrchardSkills.OrchardCore.BulmaDarkTheme/OrchardSkills.OrchardCore.BulmaDarkTheme/README.md

 yarn deploy
 ```

+## Source Code

+All the source code for the fonts, icons, images, styles, javascript and html are located in the ./src folder.

+## Distrubution Code

-The production build files will be located in the ./wwwroot/dist folder
+After the production build, the files will be located in the ./wwwroot/dist folder